 - A list of birds for the year

-- Recipes that I need to use fairly often but don’t know by heart (sometimes I prefer paper in the kitchen)
+- Recipes that I need to use fairly often but don’t know by heart (I prefer paper in the kitchen)

 Future Plans: I Need a Notebook

-I’ll use the current no-name blank book I have through March, I expect, but I’m going to need a notebook since I’ll have run out of pages.
+I’ll use the current no-name blank book I have through March, I expect, but I’m going to need a replacement soon, since I’ll have run out of pages.

 While there is an official trademarked Bullet Journal, available from Leuchtturm.us and BulletJournal.com, most of its extra features (three ribbon markers, designated Index pages, a printed key code and guide to Bullet Journals) don’t matter to me.